 Consumerism was a theme that recurred during my research.
-I became very interested in how we consume too much as a society.
+I became very interested in how we consume too much as a western society.
 I want to focus on how new design needs to be meaningful.
 That design needs to have a positive short term and long term effect economically, socially, and environmentally.
 This has become a very significant factor today because of the way previous design has impacted the world we live in- people are beginning to realise this but still more conscious effort needs to be made to ensure that design practises change.

 Man's cloth made in 1972 in Sakora Wonoo

 I really enjoyed Martina Paukova's illustration style.
 The picture above shows distraction in things that we are surrounded by daily.
 This again can link to my theme of consumerism.

 Rachel Sussman (The Oldest Living Thing in The World)

 She photographs the oldest living things in the world, connecting with the history of things to understand where the things around us come from.
 I started to think about all the objects that surround us daily, and their history - their life cycle.
 How long these objects will last?
 Some products are designed to have a short life cycle in order to create more profit.

 Man's Cloth ( British Museum) by El Anatsui, Ghana, 1998-2001.

 This is a traditional 'narrow-strip woven kente cloth of Ghana.'
 Here, however, the artist uses recycled bottle neck wrappers, symbolising the word of consumerism and its relationship with culture and tradition.
 This was another piece that influenced me to look further in to consumerism and how it has affected the world that we live in.
 For example, in a previous project I did about the kitchen, consumerism changed the meaning of the kitchen from the 'heart of the home' to a place of function and practicality.